rohitsaluja22/OCR-On-the-go/README.md

 python3 invert_font_size.py
-python3 gen.py # this will generate results/SynthNPR.h5, with each scene having multiple-license plate numbers mkdir SinglePlates python3 ExtractSinglePlates.py# to generate scenes of size 480 X 260 each with single license plate, and annotations will be stored in
+python3 gen.py # this will generate results/SynthNPR.h5, with each scene having multiple-license plate numbers mkdir SinglePlates python3 ExtractSinglePlates.py > SinglePlateAnnotations.txt # to generate scenes of size 480 X 260 each with single license plate, and annotations will be stored in SinglePlateAnnotations.txt
 ```

 7. For fsns dataset refer https://github.com/tensorflow/models/tree/master/research/attention_ocr